compsult/MenuOptions/docs/source/SelectParams.rst

 MenuOptionsType
 ^^^^^^^^^^^^^^^
-    options: **'Select' or 'Navigate' or 'RockerControl'**
+    options: **'Select' or 'Navigate' or 'Rocker'**

     MenuOptions defaults to "Select".
 To create a menu drop down, call menuoptions with MenuOptionsType = "Navigate".
-To create a Rocker control, call menuoptions with MenuOptionsType = "RockerControl"
+To create a Rocker control, call menuoptions with MenuOptionsType = "Rocker"

 .. code-block:: javascript